sopra-fs23-group-05/Client/README.md

 * Tom Meier

 ## License
-TODO
-This project is licensed under the MIT License - see the ___ file for details
+This project is licensed under Apache 2.0 - see [this](https://github.com/sopra-fs23-group-05/Client/blob/main/LICENSE) file for details

 ## Acknowledgments
 TODO